-Old guys sat at lengthy tables encumbered with broiled turkeys and bottles of nonalcoholic pear juice, exchanging news and renewing friendships.
+Old guys sat at lengthy tables with broiled turkeys and bottles of nonalcoholic pear juice, exchanging news and renewing friendships.
 Young women in billowy clothes and headscarves in yellow, blue, and crimson pastels milled about in organizations, searching like flocks of tropical birds.

-Afterward, whilst the groom discovered of such happenings at his wedding, he changed into pleased the festivities had long gone so nicely, due to the fact in keeping with the way of life in Chechnya, a small, as soon as a war-torn location within the south of Russia, he had overlooked the celebration.
+Afterward, when the groom discovered such happenings at his wedding, he changed into pleased the festivities had long gone so nicely, due to the fact in keeping with the way of life in Chechnya, a small, as soon as a war-torn location within the south of Russia, he had overlooked the celebration.

 “It’s now not a party” for the bride, she said of Bashayeva, who became status on time in her nook, without speaking.
 “It’s not every day for the bride even to smile,” Kartoyeva introduced.